-4.6 General installation notes
+4.4 General installation notes

 - These instructions are to be observed when installing the heat pump. - The unit should be delivered as near as possible to the site of installation in its original packaging in order to avoid transport damage. - The unit is to be checked for visible signs of transport damage.
-Possible faults are to be reported immediately to the contractual partner and the haulage company. - Suitable sites for installation are to be selected with regard to machinery noise and the set-up process. - The stop valves for the refrigerant lines may only be opened immediately before commissioning of the system. - The exterior components are pre-filled with refrigerant up to a distance of 5 metres from the interior component.
-Add refrigerant if the basic length of the refrigerant piping exceeds 5 metres - Establish all electrical wiring in accordance with the relevant DIN and VDE standards. - The electrical power cables must always be fastened to the electrical terminals in the proper manner.
-Otherwise there is a risk of fire. - At least a two-wire control line must be laid between the two modules.
-Both the indoor and outdoor units require a separate power supply. - The indoor and outdoor modules are to be connected to the refrigerant lines provided, depending on the design and performance. - See that neither refrigerant or pipes that carry water pass through living or sleeping areas.
+Possible faults are to be reported immediately to the contractual partner and the haulage company. - Suitable sites for installation are to be selected with regard to machinery noise and the set-up process. - The stop valves for the refrigerant lines may only be opened immediately before commissioning of the system. - The outdoor units are pre-filled for an ordinary length.
+For other lengths, refer in this regard to the tables in the section "Adding refrigerant" in the "Commissioning the refrigeration system" chapter. - Establish all electrical wiring in accordance with the relevant DIN and VDE standards. - The electrical power cables must always be fastened to the electrical terminals in the proper manner.
+Otherwise there is a risk of fire. - See that neither refrigerant or pipes that carry water pass through living or sleeping areas.